 In 1994, Dahlberg moved to Napa, and in 1996, helped to start Tarius Wines, specializing in Zinfandel and Pinot Noir.
 In 2000, his company employed Reverse Osmosis (RO) technology to reduce the concentration of alcohol in their wines.
 Fascinated, he went to work for the company which had provided that service in 2001.
 In 2002, he founded Winesecrets, originally to bring RO technology to Canada's community of wine producers.

 In 2003, Winesecrets was awarded a contract by the California Energy Commission to demonstrate Electrodialysis filtration technology to wine producers in California.
 This contract was successfully completed in 2006.
 Over the years, Winesecret’s offering grew to include RO, ultra-filtration, microfiltration, distillation, centrifugal clarification and electrodialysis in a variety of wine production techniques.
 Mr. Dahlberg has also participated in the development and implementation of wine-related technologies involving high powered sound and robotics.
 Winesecrets operates a beverage production facility and distillery in Sonoma County.

-In 2014, Winesecrets entered a Channel Partner Distribution Agreement with GE Water and Power.
+In 2014, Winesecrets entered a Channel Partner Distribution Agreement with GE Water and Power, now SUEZ Water Technologies & Solutions.
 This has broadened the reach of his company to participate in a variety of process water, water treatment, and water recycling initiatives.